($452) Cost to ship a car from Providence, RI to Philadelphia, PA

 Factors affecting Providence to Philadelphia car shipping costs

-When transporting your vehicle from Providence to Philadelphia, these factors will influence the cost:
+When you’re arranging vehicle transport from Providence to Philadelphia, keep these cost factors in mind:

 Transport method